 Sadie Nott is working on a novel or two.
-She also writes short fiction with words in A Wild and Precious Life, Liars' League, LossLit, The Selkie and The Book of Godless Verse.
-Sadie is the winner of a Creative Future Literary Award.
-She has two published non-fiction books.
+She also writes short fiction, with words in A Wild and Precious Life, Liars' League, LossLit, The Selkie and The Book of Godless Verse.
+She has won a Creative Future Literary Award and has two published non-fiction books.

 A Ton of Feathers